Section B of the P11d form relates to the cash value of expenses that should have been paid by an employee but were paid by the employer instead.

-What to Include Section B Payments Made on Behalf of the Employee
+What’s Included in Section B: Payments Made on Behalf of the Employee

-This section covers bills that were paid for an employee by the employer like an internet connection.
+This section covers expenses and invoices that were paid on behalf of an employee by their employer like internet or mobile phone.

-How to Calculate the Value Payments Made on Behalf of the Employee
+How to Calculate the Cash Value Payments Made on Behalf of the Employee

 Tax on Notional Payments